 On Mission Motorsports was established in June 2021 to promote camaraderie and connectedness through adrenaline therapy for our nation’s first responders, active-duty military and veterans.

 We race primarily with Competitive Off-Road Race Series.
 CORS has been and continues to be an incredible partner and is highly supportive of our mission.
 While, at times we race in other locations, our primary partner is CORS.

 On Mission Motorsports drivers are responsible for the safety, maintenance, parts and accessories for their race cars.

 With only one team driver, we hosted two veteran participants at events in California.

 Despite the pandemic we not only increased the number of team drivers to three, we hosted 17 veteran participants at events in California and Georgia and were featured in Tactical Life and Coffee or Die magazines.

-As of September we have increased the number of team drivers to five and have hosted 15veterans & active-duty and first responder participants at events in Missouri, Indiana and South Carolina and we're on track to meet our goal of 25 participants by the end of the year.
+We increased the number of team drivers to five hosted 15 veterans & active-duty and first responder participants at events in Missouri, Indiana and South Carolina.

 After the races, we stay connected to participants and their families.
 While our primary focus is promoting connectedness and (positive) adrenaline therapy during the events we host, we are also committed to helping participants with employment searches, financial struggles and dealing with PTSD and stress.